Rusted2361/Solana-Rust-POC/readme.md

     - Add your key pair public key as the controller of the vault generation in the contract.

 2. **Reward Mint:**
-    - Add the token that the contract holds and gives as a reward.
+    - Add the token that the contract will deduct from users and distribute among land owners.

 ## Deploy Contract